For a faster, more profitable home sale

 I became interested in feng shui when I worked as a real estate agent.
 I showed a house to a couple who were looking for a home with good feng shui.

-Note: Not all aspects of feng shui coexist with home staging, like the practice of hanging crystals from the ceiling, for instance.
+Note: Not all aspects of feng shui will coexist with home staging, like the practice of hanging crystals from the ceiling, for instance.
 Feng shui principles can often contradict home staging rules.
 I will focus only on those aspects of feng shui that align with home staging.

 Feng shui ("fung shway") is an ancient Chinese design practice of arranging the spaces around us.
 Properly arranged, they can bring you happiness, good health and prosperity.